Vann Nath: Career

 Vann Nath was a painter and writer whose memoirs and paintings of his experiences in the infamous Tuol Sleng prison are a powerful and poignant testimony to the crimes of the Khmer Rouge and the communist regime.

 Vann Nath was an outspoken advocate for justice for victims of the crimes of the Khmer Rouge and this is reflected in his writing.
 His 1998 memoir A Cambodian Prison Portrait: One Year in the Khmer Rouge's S-21 Prison, about his experiences at S-21, at that time was the only written account by a survivor of the prison.
 It has been translated from English into French and Swedish.

 Vann Nath was one of Cambodia's most prominent artists.
-His life was only spared by his captor, Comrade Duch, so that he could be put to work on painting and sculpting portraits of Pol Pot.
+His life was only spared by prison camp chief Kang Kek Iew so that he could be put to work on painting and sculpting portraits of Pol Pot.
 He played an important role in helping to revive the arts in Cambodia after decades of war and genocide.

 During 2001 and 2002, Vann Nath worked intensively with Cambodian film director Rithy Panh in the preparation of a documentary film entitled S-21: The Khmer Rouge Killing Machine.
 Vann Nath was interviewed in the film, in which Panh brought together former prisoners and guards of the former Tuol Sleng prison.
 Vann Nath confronted and questioned his former torturers in the documentary film.
 To recognize their work, both Vann Nath and Rithy Panh have been conferred the title of Dr honoris causa by the University of Paris VIII on 24 May 2011.